mockoon/mockoon.com/content/docs/import-export-data.md

 - Server URL, port, base path (prefix) and protocol.
 - Routes paths (including parameters), methods, responses with status code (200, etc) and headers, and descriptions.

+Import only: sample JSON bodies are created from OpenAPI schemas during import.

 #### Import environment from an OpenAPI v2 or v3 JSON/YAML file

 To import an environment from a file, open the **Import/export** menu, select **Swagger/OpenAPI** and then **Import Swagger v2/OpenAPI v3 (JSON or YAML)**: